 - Broad knowledge of the systematics, anatomy, physiology, ecology, and biochemistry of the insects

-- Ability to design, implement, and analyze experiments and interpret results in entomological research
+- Ability to design, implement, and analyze experiments or pest management programs and interpret data

 - Communication of entomological information to the scientific community and to the general public

 The university Academic Integrity website illustrates the guidelines that will be adhered to in all our courses.